gerekper/ganjaking/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 * Custom Dimensions Tracking - Enable Google analytics custom dimensions tracking for WordPress.
 * Author Tracking - See author stats and discover who's the most popular author on your site.
 * Popular Post Tracking - See which blog post and section is the most popular.
+* Contextual Insights - Get actionable tips on how to improve engagement and get more visitors based on your site's traffic.
+* Headline Analyzer - Get more clicks and improve SEO following suggestions from our Headline Analyzer directly in the WordPress editor
 * Custom Post Type Tracking - Track the performance of your custom post types.
 * Referral Tracking - See how visitors are finding your website to better focus your marketing efforts.
 * Performance Tracking - Control the performance rate and sample rate for your Google Analytics report.
 * Enhanced Link Attribution - Get better analytics with enhanced link attribution.
+* Email Summaries - Your site's traffic report delivered straight to your inbox every week.
 * Google Analytics for AMP - Add proper Google Analytics tracking for Google AMP.
 * Google Analytics for Facebook Instant Articles - Add proper Google Analytics tracking for Facebook Analytics.
 * Google Analytics GDPR Compliance - EU compliance addon helps you improve Google Analytics GDPR compliance by adding anonymize IP, cookie consent for Google Analytics, opt-out tracking, and more.